Research Says Gut Bacteria Decide Whether You’re Fat or Thin, Not Calories

 Next up in the order of what determines your weight is your intake of certain minerals and nutrients — still not total energy intake, or calories.

-If you haven’t yet thrown out the calories in, calories out approach to weight loss, now would be a good time.
+If you haven’t yet thrown out the calories in, calories out approach to weight management, now would be a good time.

 Until this study, it has been difficult for researchers to look at diet and gut microbes as separate, because they are so closely linked.
 What you eat feeds certain strains, and certain strains influence your cravings and food preferences.
 The researchers examined the effects of gut microbes, nutrients, and energy intake (calories) separately, then whether these things work synergistically to maintain a healthy weight.